TomatenKuchenDEV/docs/docs/custom-bot/access.md

 ---
 title: Access and managing
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
-Learn how permissions work for custom bots.
+description: Learn how permissions work for custom bots.
 ---

 :::info Beta version